-Blood and bone marrow donation
+Blood and bone marrow stem cell donation

 Medically reviewed on May 30, 2018

-Blood stem cells can also be collected from umbilical cord blood at birth.
+Stem cells can also be collected from umbilical cord blood at birth.
 However, only a small amount of blood can be retrieved from the umbilical cord, so this type of transplant is generally reserved for children and small adults.

 Why it's done

 Every year, thousands of people in the U.S. are diagnosed with life-threatening diseases, such as leukemia or lymphoma, for which a stem cell transplant is the best or the only treatment.
 Donated blood stem cells are needed for these transplants.

 You might be considering donating blood or bone marrow because someone in your family needs a stem cell transplant and doctors think you might be a match for that person.
 Or perhaps you want to help someone else — maybe even someone you don't know — who's waiting for a stem cell transplant.

 Bone marrow stem cells are collected from the posterior section of the pelvic bone under general anesthesia.
 The most serious risk associated with donating bone marrow involves the use and effects of anesthesia during surgery.
 After the surgery, you might feel tired or weak and have trouble walking for a few days.
 The area where the bone marrow was taken out might feel sore for a few days.
 You can take a pain reliever for the discomfort.
 You'll likely be able to get back to your normal routine within a couple of days, but it may take a couple of weeks before you feel fully recovered.

 Peripheral blood stem cell donation